What's Causing your Insomnia Checklist

-If you’re checking off multiple symptoms in one category or more, you can see what could be contributing to your insomnia.
+If you’re checking off multiple symptoms in one category or more, then you know these things are contributing to your insomnia.

 While this checklist can give you some clues, lab testing is the only way to know what’s really going on in your body and causing your sleeplessness.
 That’s why I include 4 labs in my program that give me clues about your hormones, liver, inflammation, digestion, gut health and more.

 If you’ve tried everything and nothing is working, I want you to know that you don’t have to live with insomnia for the rest of your life.
-We can find out what’s causing it and work on correcting it so you can finally get over your sleep issues and move on to more important things.
-Book a call with me if you want to talk about what’s going on with your sleep, what you’d like your sleep to be like and how I can help you improve your sleep.
-You don’t have to be tired, grumpy and unfocused every day.
-You can get the sleep you need to wake up rested, full of energy and excited for your day!
+We can find out what’s causing it and work on correcting it so you can finally get over your sleep issues and focus on more important things.
+Book a call with me to talk about what’s going on with your sleep and how I can help you feel and sleep better soon.